 “More needs to be done,” says Vidor Friedman, MD, FACEP, president of ACEP.
 “Violence in emergency departments is not only affecting medical staff, it is affecting patients.
 When violence occurs in an emergency department, patients can be injured or traumatized to the point of leaving without being seen.
 It also can increase wait times and distract emergency staff from focusing on other patients who urgently require a physician’s assistance.”

-Nearly 7 in 10 say violence has increased in the past 5 years, with 25 percent reporting it is increasing greatly.
+Nearly seven in 10 say violence has increased in the past five years, with 25 percent reporting it is increasing greatly.

 Almost half (49 percent) of all respondents say hospitals can do more by adding security guards, cameras, security for parking lots, metal detectors, and increasing visitor screening inside hospitals, especially in emergency departments.